 Do rental deposits have to be released straight away?

-A rental deposit is essentially a form of security for the landlord, intended to cover any rental fees which may still be outstanding after a tenant has vacated their property or any damages caused by the tenant which have to be repaired.
+A rental deposit is essentially a form of security for the landlord, intended to cover any rental fees which may still be outstanding after a tenant has vacated their property or any damage caused by the tenant which has to be repaired.
 However, if neither of the above apply, the landlord is required to release the rental deposit, including any interest accrued, without delay.
 Thirty days is generally considered an adequate period of time for the landlord to make the necessary arrangements.

 The bank must have received the account closure form, signed by the tenant and the landlord, in order to then release the deposit and transfer it back to the tenant.
 Should the landlord fail to sign the form, despite having confirmed that the property was handed over in perfect condition, the tenant should contact the landlord immediately in writing to request that the funds be released.
 The letter should include details of the savings account in question, the amount of the rental deposit and the required deadline, and should be sent by registered post.
 If the landlord still fails to release the funds, the conciliation authorities can intervene.